UnionOfUKUnicyclists/unionofukunicyclists.github.io/_posts/2015-03-18-Transition-to-Jekyll-and-GitHubPages.md

 Instead I went down the route of using a [static site generator](https://staticsitegenerators.net/).
-I also decided I'd like to try using [GitHub pages](https://pages.github.com/) for hosting which limited my choice to using [Jekyll](http://jekyllrb.com/)
+I also decided I'd like to try using [GitHub pages](https://pages.github.com/) for hosting which limited my choice to using [Jekyll](http://jekyllrb.com/).

-This gives us many advantages
+Doing this gives us many advantages

 * The content generated is static HTML so it is portable.
 It can be dumped on to any webserver and it should just work.
 * We let GitHub worry about the hosting.
-They do all the load-balencing for us meaning the website should scale to many users without us having to do anything.
+They do all the load-balancing for us meaning the website should scale to many users without us having to do anything.
   WIN!.
 It's also free, so we don't pay for web hosting anymore.
 Sweet!
 * [The code for our website is now GitHub](https://github.com/UnionOfUKUnicyclists/unionofukunicyclists.github.io)